smatechnologies/ibm-i-agent-docs/docs/operator-replay/screens.md

                Bottom
 F12=Cancel
 ```
-#### Functions
+##### Functions

 - **Cursor up/down**: Moves the cursor down or back up to select the cursor control operation that is inserted into the String to send field.
 - **Page Up/Page Down**: When the window shows "More..." at the bottom, right-hand corner, use the Paging keys to show other valid values from the entire list.
 - **Enter**: Return the currently highlighted cursor control operation and inserts it into the String to send field.
 - **F12=Cancel**: Quits the window and returns to the step details screen without selecting a cursor control operation.

-### Variable/Token Select
+### Token/variable Selection

-Refer to Token/Variables Management below.
-Operator Replay Token variables are supported in the following Step record fields: String to send, Function to send, Branch-to Script, Branch-to Label and the Control string Val(ue) fields.
+Refer also to [Tokens and Variables Management](#tokens-and-variables-management) below.

+The original Operator Replay Token variables are supported in the following Step record fields: String to send, Function to send, Branch-to Script, Branch-to Label and the Control string Val(ue) fields.
 SMA recommends using Dynamic Variables instead of this older type.

+Dynamic Variable Selection is discussed in the next sub-section of this document.

-#### Variable/Token Selection Window
+#### Original Token/variable Selection Window
 ```
             Var Selection